vivaria/edisonrul.ing/README.md

     *   The destruction during the End Phase does not start a chain.
 *   The (C) Condition specifies that only 1 "Instant Fusion" may be ACTIVATED per turn.
     *   You can chain “Serial Spell” to duplicate this card's effect.
-    *   If "Instant Fusion's" activation is negated by "Dark Bribe", you can activate another copy.
+    *   If "Instant Fusion"'s activation is negated by "Dark Bribe", you can activate another copy.
-    *   If "Instant Fusion's" effect is negated by "Royal Oppression", you cannot activate another copy.
+    *   If "Instant Fusion"'s effect is negated by "Royal Oppression", you cannot activate another copy.
     *   If “Destiny Hero - Diamond Dude” reveals “Instant Fusion”, in your next turn you can activate(play face-up) “Instant Fusion” as well as the effect of "Instant Fusion" (revealed by Diamond Dude).

 ## INSTANT NEO SPACE

-*   When "Instant Neo Space" and the equipped monster are destroyed by the same effect, "Instant Neo Space's" effect does not activate.
+*   When "Instant Neo Space" and the equipped monster are destroyed by the same effect, "Instant Neo Space"'s effect does not activate.

 ## INTERCEPT

 *   "Intercept" targets the Tribute Summoned monster.
 *   If the Tribute Summoned monster has an effect that activates when it is Tribute Summoned, the player that Tribute Summoned the monster activates its effect.
 "Intercept" is chained to the monster's effect.
-*   "Intercept" cannot be activated when "Jinzo" is Tribute Summoned, because "Jinzo's" effect is already applied and prevents Trap Cards from being activated.
+*   "Intercept" cannot be activated when "Jinzo" is Tribute Summoned, because "Jinzo"'s effect is already applied and prevents Trap Cards from being activated.

 ## INTERDIMENSIONAL MATTER TRANSPORTER